Are You Confident of the Diagnosis?

 Long duration of therapy, for 6 months to 2 years, is usually required for complete resolution of disease.
 In resistant and severe cases, newer agents like broad spectrum oxazolidinones (linezolid) and carbapenem (imipenem) are effective.
 It is recommended to continue therapy for the same period as was required to achieve the clinical and microbiologic cure.
 Change in therapy is considered if there is no response even after 3 weeks.

-With availability of effective therapeutic regimens, it is now possible to obtain excellent response within a short period of time (
+With availability of effective therapeutic regimens, it is now possible to obtain excellent response within a short period of time (Table IV).
+The success rate of therapy ranges from 60% to 90%.

 |Regimen||Intensive phase||Maintenance Phase|